Catalan Tomato Bread (pa amb tomàquet)

-Grilled bread rubbed with cloves and garlic and juicy, ripe summer tomatoes is drilled with grassy olive oil and dusted with flaked sea salt.
-Best enjoyed outside with a glass of Spanish rioja.
-A super simple dinner, or appetizer, this bread is bursting with flavor.
+Grilled Catalan tomato bread rubbed with cloves of garlic is a delicious and easy snack.
+Drizzled with grassy olive oil and dusted with flaked sea salt, it is best enjoyed outside with a glass of Spanish rioja.
+A super simple dinner or appetizer, this bread is bursting with flavor.

 After everyone has been taken care of; debts paid off, college funds set up, etc… I would pack a bag, get on a plane and be a gypsy for a little while.
 Those experiences would be priceless.